accordionhealthmark/accordion_health/README.md

 The original data set was cleaned using [csvkit](https://csvkit.readthedocs.org/en/0.9.1/).
 The cleaned csv was too large to upload so it's not in this repo.
 I can send it over upon request.

-Following this clean, I used [pandas](http://pandas.pydata.org/) to create JSON data for the D3 visualizations.
-In order to create a counties US maps I found a JSON file with FIPS to Zipcode mappings [here](http://mavericklee.com/assets/data/FIPS_to_ZIPS.json).
-This mapping was not as precise as I would of liked.
-This is why the US maps have counties that are missing data.
-One other thing to note with the visualizations is the fact that the reporting of provider credentials is inconsistent.
-Therefore this bar plot is not accurate and has repeated categories.
+Following this clean, I used [pandas](http://pandas.pydata.org/) to format the data in a way and would make it easiser to load the data to the database.

-May deal with this better in the future.
-Right now, I just wanted get something up and going for you all to see.
+In order to create a counties US map I found a JSON file with FIPS to Zipcode mappings [here](http://mavericklee.com/assets/data/FIPS_to_ZIPS.json).
+I also used data related to the populations per zipcode.
+This dataset was pulled from [here](http://blog.splitwise.com/2013/09/18/the-2010-us-census-population-by-zip-code-totally-free/).

-Still need to write docs for the D3 code.
-Will hopefully have time to do that before tomorrow night.
+The maps show rations of (population for county x)/(number of type x doctors).
+I thought this was a better representation of whats trying to be conveyed.

 References: